Sammy Drain: Early years and background

-Sammy was born to parents Andrew and Carrie Drain on March 13, 1945.
+Samuel Lee Drain was born to parents Andrew and Carrie Drain on March 13, 1945.

 He started playing guitar around the age of thirteen.
-He also played keyboards and drums.
+Drain also played keyboards and drums.

 He was a local neighborhood and school friend of Jimi Hendrix who hung out with him and knew the family well.
 When they were young, both Drain and Hendrix got up to some mischief.
 Hendrix was proud of his Cherokee ancestry and liking the Native American footwear, both Drain and Hendrix each lifted a pair of moccasins.
 They also played instruments and jammed together.
 Drain and Hendrix experimented by trading licks and writing songs etc.

 Drain had played at some of the same clubs that Hendrix played in.
-Drain's influences were B.B.
-King, Ray Charles, Muddy Waters, Albert King and Freddie King.
+Drain's influences were B. B. King, Ray Charles, Muddy Waters, Albert King and Freddie King.

 Later years

 1990s

 Drain was instrumental in having a Jimi Hendrix Day recognized.
 He approached the mayor of Seattle Norm Rice and talked to him about it.
 The mayor, knowing the contribution to music Hendrix had made, readily agreed and on November 27, 1992, which would have been the 50th birthday for the guitarist, Mayor Rice issued a proclamation making it Jimi Hendrix Day.
 Some years later, Drain was recognized for his musical contributions as well, and a Sammy Drain Day was proclaimed in Seattle.